SeanShubin/documentation/videos/character/character.md

 A standard who's goal is to unify all languages by providing a consistent way to encode text.
 This means assigning a number to every graphme, ligature, accent, punctuation mark, and so on.
 Even some obscure alphabets that are no longer used are included.
-For some of these alphabets when we don't even have complete information about the meaning of the letters such as the alphabetical order.
+For some of these alphabets we don't even have complete information about the meaning of the letters such as the alphabetical order.
 Emoji support was added as of unicode 6.0.

 ### UTF
 Unicode transformation format.
-Refers to a set of encodings that support all unicode code points.
+It refers to a set of encodings that support all unicode code points.

 ### UTF-8
 A variable length mapping between 8-bit code units and unicode code points, where each code point may be represented as between 1 and 6 code units.